h-yung/naginata-notes/README.md

 ## Current state
 Naginata-focused CRUD app with ejs
+- Tags can now be added as array elements if comma+1 space separated, in preparation for search/filter functionality.
+- Scroll to top added on click of main nav title ("Naginata").
+- **Bug**: When an img url exists on file/in the document, for some reason, not checking the "is this a non-img link" still assigns the asset link to "vidURL" rather than updating the image.

-Video: Youtube allows only httpspages to stream with embeds/iframes so need to launch out of local host and it also depends on the settings applied by the video manager.
+- Video: Youtube allows only httpspages to stream with embeds/iframes so need to launch out of local host and it also depends on the settings applied by the video manager.
 So, sadly, videos are all just links for now.

-### Minor reminders
+### Learnings
+Working with arrays as values for document keys in MongoDB - need a refresher on operators but it's helpful here to append.
+May attempt with the Travel app built using React.
 The value of a checkbox input is whatever you set as its value in the input attribute.
 This value is actualized only when the checkbox is checked.

 ## Previous states